 - 1. We inquired of management and those charged with governance and documented how the Village decided to spend their CRF allocations and how the Village documented their compliance with the CARES Act three-prong test.
-We then selected five transactions including payroll, non-payroll, and subgrant/subloan transactions. and determined the Village: - Spent the CRF money (including additional distributions or redistributions) in accordance with use of funds requirements and - b.
-Maintained appropriate supporting documentation.
+We then selected five transactions including payroll, non-payroll, and subgrant/subloan transactions. and determined the Village: - a.
+Spent the CRF money (including additional distributions or redistributions) in accordance with use of funds requirements and - b.
+Maintained appropriate supporting documentation. - We found no exceptions.